ponylang/pony-tutorial/CONTRIBUTING.md

 ## How the tutorial is organized

-The tutorial layout is in the process of being reogranized.
+The tutorial layout is in the process of being reorganized.
 Previously, all content for the tutorial was stored in the `docs` directory.
 Within that, there were folders for each section of the book.
 The sections act as logical groupings for chapters they contain.
 For new sections, they should be added to the top level of the repo.
 When creating a new section, be sure to add an `index.md` file that has the name of section as a level one entry: `#` as well as an introductory paragraph or two for the section.
 After reading the introduction, a reader should have a good idea of the type of content covered by the chapters that make up the section.

 ## How to format chapters